Bankruptcy in Texas: Guide to Chapter 7, 12, and 13 Bankruptcy

 What does the Simplest Chapter 13 Case Look Like?

-Under Chapter 13, you and your attorney propose a payment plan based on your ability to pay.
+When you’re filing Chapter 13 bankruptcy in Texas, you and your attorney propose a payment plan based on your ability to pay.
 Through this plan you usually pay back only part (if any) of your debts, and sometimes only a little to some of your creditors.

 Your plan states how much you pay each month — almost always much less than you were paying before.
 You pay that amount for a period usually covering three to five years, and at the end of that time you no longer owe any debts, except long-term ones like your home mortgage, if you so choose, and student loans.
 The rest of the unpaid debts are discharged, or legally written off, and you are debt-free.